 McKinsey on Finance: Is cost-category owner a full-time job permanently?

 Wigbert Böhm: CCOs are typically senior leaders who take on these responsibilities alongside their day jobs.
 The time commitment is roughly half a day per week.
 CCOs usually sit with a small team that supports the ZBB process across business units and regions, with maybe a few data analysts and a few IT specialists to maintain the digital budgeting tool.
-They can be rotated in and out of budget domains, although many find themselves content with building up valuable expertise in the areas
+They can be rotated in and out of budget domains, although many find themselves content with building up valuable expertise in the areas they support.

 McKinsey on Finance: What does it look like when companies implement zero-based budgeting?